UGC works because it invites happy customers to speak on your behalf.

 But does that sound overwhelming already?
 We feel you.
 Trying UGC for the first time while balancing your other duties can feel like drinking from the firehose.

-That’s why Trend helps brands like yours source high-quality user-generated content.
+That’s why Trend by soona helps brands like yours source high-quality user-generated content.
 Let us help you source on-brand content that stops thumbs.